igoandrade-pi/template_bookdown/README.md

 - [ ] 1.
 Install **bookdown** with `install.packages("bookdown")`.
 If you already have it, update to the most recent version.

 - [ ] 2.
-Render locally with `bookdown::render_book("index.Rmd")` or clicking the *Build book* button which should appear in the Build tab (in the same pane as Environment, History, Connections, ...).
+Render locally with `bookdown::render_book("index.Rmd", c("bookdown::pdf_book", "bookdown::gitbook"))` or clicking the *Build book* button which should appear in the Build tab (in the same pane as Environment, History, Connections, ...).

 - [ ] 3.
 Use `browseURL("docs/index.html")` to view your book locally (or just open `index.html` in a browser).